berkeley-cs61as/markdown-courseware/textbook/chapter21 10 - Streams/section02 Streams Are Delayed Lists.md

 ## Implementing `delay` and `force`

-Although `delay` and `force` may seem like mysterious operations, their implementation is really quite straightforward. `Delay` must package an expression so that it can be evaluated later on demand, and we can accomplish this simply by treating the expression as the body of a procedure. `Delay` can be a special form such that
+Although `delay` and `force` may seem like mysterious operations, their implementation is really quite straightforward. `delay` must package an expression so that it can be evaluated later on demand, and we can accomplish this simply by treating the expression as the body of a procedure. `delay` can be a special form such that